radim261101-png/LawMng/replit.md

 ### Date Handling
 - `date-fns`: Date manipulation and formatting

+### Data Export
+- `xlsx` (SheetJS): Excel file generation and export functionality

+### Performance Optimizations
+- **Pagination**: Records and updates are paginated (10/25/50/100 items per page) for improved performance with large datasets
+- **Debounced Search**: 300ms debounce on search inputs to reduce unnecessary re-renders and filtering operations
+- **Memoization**: useMemo and useCallback hooks for optimized rendering and function references
+- **Smart Filtering**: Filtered data is computed only when search term or records change

 ### Key Integrations
 - Google Sheets API v4: Primary data source for reading and writing.